kuku0922/awesome-ai-coding-enhance/README.en.md

 **Awesome AI Coding Enhance** provides enhancement tools for Claude Code development process, including Prompts, Subagents, Skills, Hooks, Plugins, etc. We also hope these enhancement tools can be applied to more AI Coding CLI or IDE through modification, improvement, and combination to continuously enhance development efficiency and accuracy.

+### 🎯 Key Features

+- 🚀 **Comprehensive Enhancement**: Complete AI coding enhancement ecosystem covering from prompts to workflows
+- 🛠️ **Production Ready**: All tools are validated in real projects and ready for production use
+- 🌍 **Bilingual Support**: Complete Chinese and English support for global development teams
+- 🔧 **Ready to Use**: Plug-and-play workflows without complex configuration
+- 🏗️ **Modular Design**: Independent modules that can be combined as needed
+- 🔄 **Continuous Updates**: Optimized and expanded based on latest AI coding practices

+### 🎯 Use Cases

+- 🚀 **Individual Developers**: Boost coding efficiency and reduce repetitive work
+- 👥 **Development Teams**: Unify coding standards and improve team collaboration
+- 🏢 **Enterprise Applications**: Establish standardized AI coding workflows
+- 📚 **Learning & Growth**: Learn best practices through high-quality prompts

 ### 📁 Project Structure

 ```